GarnetSunset/psDLCIndex/README.md

 # psDLCIndex
 Playstation Store DLC Indexer, and list generator.

+# HELP NEEDED!!!!!!!!!
+If you know a way to get DLC for a given title, please reach me at GarnetSunset#3854 so we can implement it.
+This tool was recently broken by the recent PSN change, if you can help me and denis here find a new method to query the DLC, PLEASE reach out.

 ## What is this?
 This is a script that will go through a playstation store entry for a certain title, which is given at runtime, and get the titleIDS of all DLC associated with them.